Overlake Village Infrastructure Planning

 - What kinds of stormwater management features should be incorporated?

-The City is developing an integrated urban infrastructure plan for the southern portion of Overlake Village, from NE 24th St south, including the NE 24th St corridor.
 This work builds on the Stormwater and Park Facilities Conceptual Design work completed in 2010 and the Overlake Village Street Design Guidelines completed in 2011.
 Those documents identified infrastructure needs north of NE 24th St and also identified an urban streetscape character that will carry through in the current work for the area south of NE 24th St

 The outcome of the current work will be an infrastructure plan and phasing plan that are consistent with the Overlake Village vision and that provide clear guidance to City staff, property owners and developers as the City processes redevelopment applications and makes capital investment decisions.